Delicious Phyllo Meat And Potato Pie inspired by Greek Kreatopita. Easy to make, with exquisite flavors, this pie is great for any meal.

 - Add the potatoes to the meat and onion.

-- Add crumbled Feta cheese, chopped dill, tarragon, salt, and pepper.
+- Add crumbled Feta cheese, chopped dill, tarragon, raisins, salt, and pepper.

 - Add ONLY 4 eggs to the mixture.
-The 5th one will be used to brush the pie on top.
+We will use the 5th one to brush the pie on top.

 - Mix everything well.
 Set aside.